Looking to list your PhD opportunities? Log in here.

 The project is likely to involve aspects of mechanical engineering (thermodynamics), electrical engineering (power control) and chemistry (battery cell modelling).
 The ideal candidate will have a degree in one of these subjects, and the motivation and initiative to develop in the other two, suitably supported by the supervisory team.

 This project is offered as part of the Centre for Doctoral Training in Advanced Automotive Propulsion Systems (AAPS CDT).
-The Centre is inspiring and working with the next generation of leaders to pioneer and shape the transition to clean, sustainable, affordable mobility for all.
+AAPS CDT is supporting the future leaders of mobility.
+Bringing together industry, policymakers, academics and researchers to pioneer and shape the transition to clean, sustainable mobility for all.

-Throughout your time with AAPS you will benefit from our training activities such mentoring future cohorts and participation in centre activities such as masterclasses, research seminars, think tanks and guest lectures.
+As part of our AAPS community you will benefit from our training activities such mentoring future cohorts and participation in centre activities such as masterclasses, research seminars, research incubators and guest lectures.
+There are also opportunities to undertake industrial placements and academic secondments.

 All new students joining the CDT will be assigned student mentor and a minimum of 2 academic supervisors at the point of starting their PhD.

-Funding is available for four-years (full time equivalent) for Home students.
+Funding is available for 3.5-years (full time equivalent) for Home students.

 See our website to apply and find more details about our unique training programme (aaps-cdt.ac.uk)